 Eugene has over 40 years of Specialty Gas experience in production, laboratory, R&D, engineering and safety positions.
 He was Vice President of Corporate Development and Technology for Solkatronic Chemicals Inc. prior to the Air Products acquisition in 1999.
 He retired in 2009 as Director of ER and Disposal Technology in the Product Safety Group.
 In these positions he spent considerable time traveling the US, Asia and Europe helping to develop and support the specialty gas business.

 He continues to be active in a number of worldwide industry association working groups, CGA G-13 (Silane), NFPA 55 (Industrial and Medical Gases), NFPA 400 (Hazardous Materials), NFPA 318 (Semiconductor Fabrication), SEMI EHS, SESHA and UN TC58 SC2 WG7 (Gas Toxicity, Flammability, Oxidizer).
-He recently coordinated a series of silane releases to gather data for revision of G-13.
+He was test director for 7 days of silane release testing in 2011 and 2012 to gather data for revision of G-13.

 Eugene has a Bachelor of Science in Chemical Engineering and a Master in Environmental Engineering